inswave01/w5grid-rest-node/README.md

 ....
 ```

-Run server.js.
+Run `server.js`.
 If the prameter is 'true', the initial data will be re populate.
 ```
 node server.js (true)
 ```

 ## Test
 You can test the sameple program.
-The sample is located under the test directory.
+The sample is located under the /test directory.

 The test program has been written with [QUnit](https://qunitjs.com/)